The Best Things to Do Alone in Philadelphia

 I continued walking in Philly’s Old City and briefly stopped at the Betsy Ross House and Arch Street Meeting House until making my way to the President House Site that sits in front of the Liberty Bell Center.

-The President House Site is a free, outdoor exhibit that showcases the stories of George Washington’s and John Adams’ slaves that once worked on the grounds.
+The President House Site is a free outdoor exhibit that showcases the stories of George Washington’s and John Adams’ slaves who once worked on the grounds.

-Noah’s take: Although there is no home to tour at the site, it was a very insightful exhibit.
+Noah’s take: Although there is no home to tour at the site, it was a very insightful exhibit and a great thing to do alone in Philly.
 I was glad I made the brief stop to visit the President’s House Site.

-Perhaps the most famous symbol of Philly is the Liberty Bell.
+Perhaps one of the most iconic things to do alone in Philly is seeing the Liberty Bell.
 No trip to Philly is complete without touring the cracked message of liberty.

 Admission to the Liberty Bell is free, and no tickets are required.
 However, visitors must pass through a security screen first.